Isaac-Zimba-J/CustomTKinter-Text-To-Speech-Converter/README.md

 3. increase and decrease the volume
 More features will be added.
 I made this in order learn how the customTkinter library works and feels on my fingertips :)
+You are free to use, or modify the code or add to improve it